128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: any

+##### enumeration

+A value from a set of predefined names.

+Options:
+any    Failure to ping any probe-address brings state down. all    Failure to ping all probe-addresses brings state down.

 ## `configure authority router icmp-probe-profile probe-interval`